temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 ### Goals

-Throughout the Python Subscription tutorial, you will accomplish the following goals:
+Throughout the Python Subscription tutorial, you'll accomplish the following goals:

 - Use Activities to mock sending emails.
 - Use Queries to retrieve the status of the email subscription.
 - Use a Cancellation to end the subscription.
+- Test the Cancellation Workflow.

 ### Tasks